-Bucknell University’s Kenneth W. Freeman College of Management placed at No. 35 in this year’s rankings.
-Falling a slight six spots from last year’s 29th rank, Freeman had an acceptance rate this year of 30.08% with an average SAT score of 1313.
+Bucknell University’s Kenneth W. Freeman College of Management placed at No. 17 in this year’s rankings.
+That’s a huge surge from No. 35 last year.

 LIBERAL ARTS-FOCUSED CURRICULUM